bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 ## Input Messages

-Bevy takes input data from a device and converts it to a [`Message`].
+Bevy takes input data from a device and converts it into a [`Message`].
-These messages can be [read like any other message], and will be a unique type for each device: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
+These messages can be [read like any other message], and will have a unique type for each device: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
-Each `Message` type will automatically be set up for each input device that has its feature flag enabled.
+Each unique `Message` type will be automatically set up for the enabled devices in your game.
-Bevy will also insert systems in the [`PreUpdate`] schedule to process and eventually clear each `Message` type.
+Bevy will also insert systems in the [`PreUpdate`] schedule to process, store, and eventually clear each `Message` type.

 {% callout(type="info") %}